Overseas Aid Gift Deduction Scheme

 - have a voluntary governing body, and

-- be a registered charity with the Australian Charities and Not-for-profits Commission (ACNC) and conform to the ACNS Governance Standards.
+- be a registered charity with the Australian Charities and Not-for-profits Commission (ACNC) and conform to the ACNC Governance Standards.

-The OAGDS revised online application system which contains the Application Form is now available.
-Organisations are able to provide details and supporting evidence that addresses the OAGDS Eligibility Criteria in the Application Form.
+The OAGDS revised online application system is now available.
+Organisations are able to provide details and supporting evidence that addresses the new OAGDS Eligibility Criteria in the Application Form after registering in the system.
 The Application Form and supporting documentation will be used for assessment purposes.
-A preview of the OAGDS application form is available below.
+A preview of the OAGDS application form is available below without registering in the system.

 The OAGDS online application system can be accessed through the link below: